 In short, this dog may have acquired an alpha dog mindset and has warped the social order and hierarchy within your home.
-If this has happened to your dog alpha dog training can help!
+Sound like something you're dealing with?
+Alpha dog training can help!

 It is widely agreed that a dog views its home and family as its pack.
 Often and with certain dogs, if they are treated equally to human family members, allowed human privileges such as up on your bed, or consistently allowed to disregard commands, the dog may view itself as alpha, pack leader.
-Both male and female dogs can take on the role of alpha in any family if allowed to do so.
+Both male and female dogs can take on the role of alpha if allowed to do so!

 (adjective) Socially dominant especially in a group of animals (i.e., an alpha male)

 In the wild pack animals such as wolves maintain a hierarchy with both a male and female exhibiting an alpha position.
 While male is typically top, the matriarch also exhibits authority and all others fall in place as subordinate pack members.